-This Witches brew Halloween Hot Chocolate recipe makes 2 servings, but feel free to double, triple or quadruple it.
+This Witches Brew recipe makes 2 servings, but feel free to double, triple, or quadruple it.
 Simply click on the blue serving size in the recipe card, select the number of servings you'd like and the quantities will adjust accordingly.

 It's best to make this hot chocolate recipe as you need it.
 If you really want to make the hot chocolate in advance, you'll want to store it in the fridge, then heat it in the microwave or in a pot on the stovetop.
 Or, you could keep it warm in a crock pot for a party.

 *Do not put the toppings (whipped cream, marshmallows, candy eyes or worms on- store these separately). * Store leftovers in the fridge, but know that the toppings will become mushy if left in the liquid.
 If possible, store toppings separately (the worms, eyes and marshmallows can be stored on the counter/pantry but the whipped cream needs to be refrigerated).

 I stabilize my whipped cream with piping gel (affiliate link) so that it holds longer (see instructions).
 It held for 3 days in my fridge, as I didn't get a chance to make the recipe after I made the whipped cream.
 It had fallen a bit, so I simply beat it with a hand mixer again.